Introduction: Building SaaS That Grows With You

 - Applications without strict data isolation requirements

 Each tenant gets their own database schema.
 Tables are identical but isolated by schema namespace.
+Combined with database-level row-level security (RLS) policies, this is the practical sweet spot for most SaaS products in 2026.

 tenant_123.users